 5. An interest in learning to read

 If you’re attempting to teach your child to sound out words and one or both of you are consistently frustrated, it will not end well.
-It may be that your child simply isn’t ready for this skill (see the above points), or it may be that it’s not on her list of priorities.
-If children are motivated to learn to read, you can expect the following to be true:
+It may be that your child isn’t ready for this skill (see the above points), or it may be that it’s not on her list of priorities.
+However, if children are motivated to learn to read, you can expect the following to be true:

 - Enjoy being read too.